giondo/appweb2/README.md

 # Created for Tic forum demo 2018
-Deploy an app with jenkins
+Deploy a php application with jenkins